UCL/research-computing-with-cpp/session03/04ITK.md

 ### Filter Usage - 1

 We work through a simple filter program.
 First, typedefs are aliases.

-{{cppfrag('03','ITK/ITKAdd.cc', "typedefs")}}
+{% idio cpp/ITK %}

+{% fragment typedefs, ITKAdd.cc %}

 ### Filter Usage - 2

 Objects are constructed:

-{{cppfrag('03','ITK/ITKAdd.cc', "construction")}}
+{% fragment construction, ITKAdd.cc %}

 ### Filter Usage - 3

 Pipeline is executed:

-{{cppfrag('03','ITK/ITKAdd.cc', "pipeline")}}
+{% fragment pipeline, ITKAdd.cc %}

 More information on ITK Pipeline can be found in the [ITK Software Guide][ITKSoftwareGuide].